* Italy renews attempt to form a government

 Bank stocks, which were the worst hit on Tuesday, recovered with the S&P financial index rising 1.1 percent.
 The Federal Reserve is set to consider a proposal to modify the “Volcker Rule” at 3:00 p.m.
 ET.

 The proposal, which marks another step by Trump administration regulators to ease banking rules, is aimed at preventing lenders from making market bets while accepting taxpayer-insured deposits.

 The S&P technology gained 0.4 percent, boosted by a 2.1 percent jump in shares of cloud-based business software maker Salesforce.com that reported quarterly profit above estimates and lifted full-year forecast.

 HP Inc rose 2.6 percent after posting quarterly revenue above estimates and raising full-year profit forecasts.

 Investors also kept a wary eye on the developments around tariffs and trade.
 In an unexpected change in tone, the United States said late on Tuesday it could still impose tariffs on $50 billion of imports from China unless it addressed the issue of theft of American intellectual property.

 China said on Wednesday it was ready to fight back if Washington was looking for a trade war, days ahead of a planned visit by U.S. Commerce Secretary Wilbur Ross.

-Advancing issues outnumbered decliners by a 4.05-to-1 ratio on the NYSE.
-Advancing issues outnumbered decliners by a 3.29-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 4.32-to-1 ratio on the NYSE and for a 3.64-to-1 ratio on the Nasdaq.